alejoduque/dronetones/Budget.md

 ![MissionPlanner](http://wiki.ardupilot-mega.googlecode.com/git/images/ArduPilotMegaImages/missionplanner2.PNG)

 Other more simple ways could follow the principles of the glider category F1A or F1H that follow simple patterns and depend on thermal lift.
 We can certainly add powered systems an even consider a VSI (vertical speed indicator) to ascertain that level flight is being maintained.
 A simpler type does not need an external source of power and can therefore be relied upon to function regardless of whether a battery or power source has been fitted.
 The electronic type with audio needs a power source to be operative during the flight. (source: wikipedia).
+Example: https://store.3drobotics.com/products/airspeed-kit-with-mpxv7002dp

 **Can it be all automated (including landing), so that 3 plane can be in the sky?**